 Steve Kish, originally from Pittsburgh, Pennsylvania has been in the Hospitality Industry for 39 years.
 Kish began his career in the Lowcountry over 30 years ago, and in 1982, he and partners Harvey Poole and Joe Sliker opened 82 Queen.

 Today, Kish is highly regarded in the Charleston community, both personally and professionally.
 He is a founding member of the Chef Association, a Charleston Restaurant Association Board member, a Taste of Charleston and Oyster Festival Chairman, a husband, a father of two.
-Kish is the proud owner of 82 Queen, now a long-standing Charleston tradition, Lowcountry Bistro, the casual Southern eatery, and Swig & Swine, in partnership with pitmaster Anthony DiBernardo.
+Kish is the proud owner of 82 Queen, now a long-standing Charleston tradition, Florence's Lowcountry Kitchen in West Ashley, and Jalisco Taqueria & Tequila on James Island.

-Since then, Jonathan has stepped up to become Chief Executive Officer of Queen Street Hospitality, managing all restaurants: 82 Queen and Swig & Swine.
+Since then, Jonathan has stepped up to become Chief Executive Officer of Queen Street Hospitality, managing all restaurants: 82 Queen, Florence's Lowcountry Kitchen, and Jalisco Taqueria & Tequila.
 A leader in Charleston’s hospitality industry, he brings the best culinary, beverage, and service talents to his restaurants to make each restaurant a unique destination with award-winning menus.

 His vision for the future is unparalleled as he takes the reigns from his father, Steve Kish.
 Steve opened 82 Queen, a historic Charleston culinary institution for 38 years, and helped curate the Lowcountry cuisine the world knows and loves today.
 Jonathan works diligently to represent and preserve this authentic fare and Southern hospitality, while eagerly breaking barriers to elevate Charleston’s culinary scene.